If you have a few slices of halloumi leftover, you may be wondering if you can keep them and bring them back to life later.

 - Serve immediately.

 There’s no need to use any oil with non-stick pans, and you only need very little with standard pans.
+Halloumi isn’t prone to sticking, and you’re not leaving it in the pan for very long.

-The frying pan produced excellent results.
-The texture of the halloumi was soft but still firm (very similar to the oven), and it still squeaked when I bit into it.
+Results: The texture of the halloumi was soft but still firm (very similar to the oven), and it still squeaked when I bit into it.

 Reheating halloumi in the microwave